singularityhub/sregistry/docs/install.md

  - [Docker](http://54.71.194.30:4111/engine/installation): a container engine
  - [docker-compose](http://54.71.194.30:4111/compose/install/): an orchestration tool for Docker images.
- - [python]: docker compose requires some additional python libraries, `ipaddress` and `oauth2client`
+ - python: docker compose requires some additional python libraries, `ipaddress` and `oauth2client`

 Very importantly, if you are just installing Docker *you will need to log in and out after adding your user to the Docker group*.